Building Branded Payment Services: Beyond Third-Party Logos

 Conversion Rate Improvement

-Baseline: Third-party payment conversion rate
+- Baseline: Third-party payment conversion rate

-Target: 15-20% improvement with branded payments
+- Target: Improved performance with branded payments

-Measurement: Monthly comparison of completed transactions / payment page visits
+- Measurement: Monthly comparison of completed transactions / payment page visits

-Premium payment features (express checkout, saved cards)
+- Premium payment features (express checkout, saved cards)

-Foreign exchange margins on international transactions
+- Foreign exchange margins on international transactions

-Late payment fees and penalty charges
+- Late payment fees and penalty charges

-Cross-selling opportunities during payment processes
+- Cross-selling opportunities during payment processes

 Competitive Differentiation Value